yogensia/YogDDSExport/README.md

 ### From the File Menu

-You can run the script from Photoshop by opening navigating to `File > Script > YogDDSExport`.
+You can run the script from Photoshop by navigating to `File > Script > YogDDSExport`.

 ### Keyboard Shortcut

 It is recommended to use a keyboard shourtcut to run the script more easily.
 You can assign shourtcuts in the menu `Edit > Keyboard Shourtcuts...`.
-In the windows that opens, expand the `File` menu and scroll down to `YogDDSExport`.
+In the window that opens, expand the `File` menu and scroll down to `YogDDSExport` to give it the shortcut you want.

 I'd recommend to use something like Ctrl + Shift + Alt + D.